How to Automate Content Creation with AI Without Losing the Human Touch

 - social repurposing ideas

-Then use AI to help you expand each group.
+Then use AI to expand each group.

 - “Give me 20 article ideas for beginner bloggers who want traffic with AI.”